MVA-UU/MENCOD/MENCOD/README.md

-# ECINOD - Extended CItation Network Outlier Detector
+# MENCOD - Extended CItation Network Outlier Detector

 A streamlined outlier detection system for citation networks using Local Outlier Factor (LOF) on SPECTER2 embeddings and Isolation Forest for comprehensive anomaly detection.

 ## Overview

-ECINOD combines semantic similarity analysis with network structure analysis to identify outlier documents in citation networks.
+MENCOD combines semantic similarity analysis with network structure analysis to identify outlier documents in citation networks.
 It uses:

 - **LOF on SPECTER2 embeddings** for semantic outlier detection
 - **Isolation Forest** on network features for structural anomaly detection